Back to Basics: So You Want to Buy a Home …

 If you’re short on time, buying a brand-new home can be a great option.
 If you want to customize, building to suit your needs or taste might be your best choice.
 And if you want a bit of history and aren’t afraid to put in the work, buying and renovating an older home is an alternative that could pay off.

 Can you reliably rent your vacation home?

 Rather than buying an ongoing expense that you’ll only use a few weeks or months per year, can you position your vacation home as part personal, part rental asset?
 Will it be easy to rent?
 Will there be extraordinary upkeep involved?
-Does your new HOA allow for short-term rentals?
+Does your municipality or HOA allow for short-term rentals?

 The Big Question

 I left out one important question, and that’s because it deserves the most attention: How much home can you — or do you want to — afford?
-Depending on your personal financial situation and other life goals, the answer may surprise you.
+Being “house rich and cash poor” is a real possibility, especially in an environment of increasing home prices.
+Depending on your personal financial situation and other life goals, the answer to that question may surprise you.

 When purchasing a home, you have two basic options: